dtian09/Mould_Classification/readme.md

 ## Data

-- Place your YOLO-format images and labels in the appropriate folders as referenced in the scripts.
+- Place your YOLOv7 dataset folder in the folder `Mould_Classification_Segmentation/`.
-- Segmentation masks will be generated in the `segmentation/` or `segmentation_masks/` directories.
+- Segmentation masks will be generated in the `segmentation_masks/` directories.

 ## Usage